Level 3 First Person on Scene Certificate (RQF)

 Unit 3: Recognising and Managing Medical Conditions for the First Responder

-COURSE FEES are variable and depend on numbers per cohort
+COURSE FEES are variable and depend on numbers per cohort and country in which the training takes place.

 HM CUSTOM & REVENUE NOTICE: